-The average stage length changes year-to-year based on route selections made by our major airline partners, which impacts the Metric Tons (MT) CO_2 e per million Available Seat Miles (ASM) comparability.
-Additionally, seating configuration changes based on our partners' requests can result in higher MT per ASM (ex: E175s configured from 76 seats to 70 seats on some aircraft).
+The average stage length changes year-to-year based on route selections made by our major airline partners, which impacts the Metric Tons (MT) $CO_2$ e per million Available Seat Miles (ASM) comparability.
+Additionally, seating configuration changes based on our partners' requests can result in higher MT per ASM (ex: E175s configured from 76 seats to 70 seats on some aircraft and CRJ700s configured from 70 seats to 50 seats to operate as CRJ550s).